imaarthi/a-b-testing/README.md

 ## What does this project do?

-This project does simple A/B testing, of 2 websites and collects such metrics as "time to click" and "no of clicks".
+This project does simple A/B testing, of 2 versions of a website.

-These metrics could then be used to see which version performed better.
+The metrics collected could then be used to see which version among the baseline or variant performed better.

+# Running the flask server

+## Running locally

+### Method 1:
+ export FLASK_APP=app.py
+ flask run

+### Method 2:
+ python app.py

+## Running on github?

+ TODO?

+## Sample Output:

+Creates output file of the following format.

+Aarthis-iMac:a-b-testing aarthi$ cat ab_testing.csv
+Version,pageLoadTime,clickTime
+B,2017-09-06 19:50:05.202000,2017-09-06 19:50:06.484000
+A,2017-09-06 19:50:08.579000,2017-09-06 19:50:09.284000